marcotoronto/rdm-test/content/06-1_Data_Collection.md

 You can consult the <a href="01_file_naming.md" target="_blank">File Naming workshop</a> for valuable recommendations and best practices.
 {: .note }

-### Versioning
+### Version Control
 {: .no_toc}

 There are many tools for aiding researchers with version control.
 These tools vary from simpler automated backup systems to platforms with customizable backup and versioning capabilities.
-If you use any, e.g. <a href="https://git-scm.com/">Git</a> and <a href="https://github.com/">Github</a>; <a href="https://osf.openscience.ubc.ca/"> The Open Science Framework (OSF)</a> or others - mention and name them in your plan.
+If you use any, e.g. <a href="https://git-scm.com/">Git</a> and <a href="https://github.com/">Github</a>; <a href="https://osf.openscience.ubc.ca/"> The Open Science Framework (OSF)</a> or others - **mention and name them** in your plan.

 <br>